Exodus and the Mosaic Laws

 Israel exodus from Egypt

-Welcome to our hub (47) of; Israel exodus from Egypt and the Mosaic laws.
+Welcome to our article (47), Exodus and the Mosaic Laws.

 May God guide and help me to say the right things in these religious articles?

-In our study of religions and how they serve humanity, we are also in search of how to reconcile religions to each other, and therefore, we are looking at any religious event that have shaped religion, in the hope that one day we would be able to use this knowledge to suggest what could be done, in the hope of improving religions and make them more compatible to each other, or at least help religions survive the atheists attack, since there are signs that religion is becoming less important these days in the western world, owing to the atheists attacks and other things as well.
-Therefore, we are back to review very old events to refresh our memories and see if could use what we learn later on, in this case we will talk about, Israel exodus from Egypt, which is a very important event as written in the Bible.
+In our study of religions, we are in search of how to reconcile religions to each other, therefore, we are looking at any religious event that have shaped religions, in the hope that one day we can use this knowledge to suggest what could be done, to make religions compatible to each other, or at least help religions survive the atheists attack, and other things as well.
+Therefore, we are going to review very old events to refresh our memories, to see if could use what we learn later, in this case we will talk about, Israel exodus from Egypt, which is a very important event written in the Bible.

-In the Old Testament according to the Bible, Moses was to be killed from the Egyptians when he was born, but his mother abandoned him on the river Nile hoping for a miracle, and the miracle happened because he was saved from the river Nile from an Egyptian princess that had no children, he grew and learned in the Egyptian court the Egyptian’s ways, but one day he was attracted to his people and did something bad enough that the Egyptian Pharaoh banned him from Egypt into the desert of Sinai, by now he knew that he was an Israelite and not an Egyptian, so he went in the desert thinking what he could do to help his people, he did not know yet that he had been selected by God to be the Hebrews leader that would lead the Hebrews back to the Promised Land, which was the same land that God had already given to Abraham their forbear.
+In the Old Testament according to the Bible, Moses was to be killed from the Egyptians when he was born, but his mother abandoned him on the river Nile hoping for a miracle, and the miracle happened because he was saved from the river Nile from an Egyptian princess that had no children, he grew and learned in the Egyptian court the Egyptian’s ways, but one day he was attracted to his people and did something that the Egyptian Pharaoh didn’t like, so, banned him from Egypt into the desert of Sinai, by now Moses knew that he was an Israelite and not an Egyptian, so, he went in the desert thinking what he could do to help his people, he did not know yet that he had been selected by God to be the Hebrews leader, who would lead the Hebrews back to the Promised Land, which was the land that God had given to Abraham their forbear.

-As we all know since it is written in the Bible and we have been told this event many times, since it is one very important event in the Old Testament; one day Moses felt the need to go up Mount Sinai to investigate what was there, since he was seeing some abnormal signs, so he went up Mount Sinai and saw a burning bush, but this burning bush was different from a normal burning bush, because while it seemed to be burning it did not burn out, a voice seemed to come from this burning bush telling Moses; stop where you are and take your shoes off you are on sacred land; this was the voice of God who appeared to Moses in the form of a burning bush and spoke to Moses, God said that he had heard the children of Israel laments and prayers to him, so he would help them to be free from the Egyptian bondage.
+As we know, since it is written in the Bible and we have been told this event many times; one day Moses felt the need to go up Mount Sinai to investigate what was there, since he was seeing some abnormal signs, so, he went up Mount Sinai and saw a burning bush, but this burning bush was different from a normal burning bush, because while it seemed to be burning it did not burn, a voice came from this burning bush telling Moses; stop where you are and take your shoes off, you are on sacred land; this was the voice of God who appeared to Moses in the form of a burning bush and spoke to Moses, God said that he had heard the children of Israel laments and prayers to him, so, he would help them to be free from the Egyptian bondage.

-Now, because the Israelites were praying to the God of Abraham for this reason He ordered Moses to go back to Egypt to free his people from the Pharaoh slavery.
+So, this has happened, because the Israelite were praying to the God of Abraham, for this reason God ordered Moses to go back to Egypt to free his people from the Pharaoh slavery.
 Moses was not sure this was a good idea since he had been banned from Egypt.
 So, Moses asked God, who I should say has sent me to the children of Israel and to the Pharaoh, God said, I am who I am and tell the children of Israel and say that Yahweh the God of your Father has sent me.
-(This is how we know that the name of God is Yahweh) So Moses went back to Egypt and after lots of arguments with the Pharaoh and some divine intervention from Yahweh God, which we are not going to write them here because they are too long and this article is more about the exodus from Egypt than what happened during this initial part.
+(This is how we know that the name of God is Yahweh) So, Moses went back to Egypt and after lots of arguments with the Pharaoh and some divine intervention from Yahweh God, which we are not going to write, because they are too long, and this article is more about the exodus from Egypt than what happened during this initial part.
 Anyhow in the end Moses finally succeeded to lead his Hebrew people out of Egypt.

 The Bible Red Sea crossing